protojour/migrado/README.md

 Migrado is a command-line client that can help build and run schema or data migrations against your ArangoDB instance.

-Migrado utilizes ArangoDB Transactions when running data migrations to ensure failed scripts are rolled back automatically. arangosh from the [ArangoDB Client Tools](https://www.arangodb.com/download-major/) is required to run schema migrations, however no transaction safety is available at this point.
+Migrado utilizes ArangoDB Transactions when running data migrations to ensure failed scripts are rolled back automatically. `arangosh` from the [ArangoDB Client Tools](https://www.arangodb.com/download-major/) is required to run schema migrations, however no transaction safety is available at this point.

-**Migrado should be considered alpha software.** Make sure you test well before using in a production setting.
+**Migrado should be considered beta software,** but it is well tested, and used in production settings.
+Make sure you understand how it operates.

 If you have trouble, open an issue.
 Contributions are welcome.